rikkertnap/srcf90-fdis5-3D/README.md

 ### Installing

-Modify Makefile such that in contains the appropriate linker flags to the sundails library.
+Modify Makefile such that in contains the appropriate linker flags to the sundials library.
 Linker flags can be obtained for the examples directory of the sundails installation.